 Instruction, literature, and teaching methods for trumpet, horn, trombone, euphonium, and tuba.
 Students teach in one-on-one and class settings and are required to complete a total of six hours of observation in the public schools and at CNU.
-Required for music majors pursuing the Bachelor of Music degree with a concentration in music education.
+Required for music majors pursuing the Bachelor of Music degree with a concentration in either pre-certification or composition.